Focus on the task

 Recommended: To expand the Advanced options section, click the expander arrow.

-Pressing and typing keyboard keys
+Press and type keyboard keys

 combination, use the

-with non-HTML markup, use monospace formatting, which is how
+If you're working with non-HTML markup, use monospace formatting, which is how

 Recommended: Press Esc.